-(C) A challenge to a petition or signatures on a petitionthe secretary of state's determination of validity, invalidity, sufficiency or insufficiency shall be filed with the $S{S}$ upreme $C{C}$ ourt within seven days after the secretary of state's determination of the validity, invalidity, sufficiency or insufficiency of the petition and the signatures on the petition, except that in the case where the secretary of state has determined that the petition contained insufficient valid signatures and the committee is provided ten days to cure the deficiency as set forth in division (A) of this section, any such challenge shall be filed within seven days after the secretary's determination of the validity, invalidity, sufficiency or insufficiency of the supplemental petition.
-The $S{S}$ upreme $C{C}$ ourt shall hear and rule on a challenge within fourteen days after the filing of the challenge with the court.
-If the $S{S}$ upreme $C{C}$ ourt does not rule on the challenge within fourteen days after the filing of the challenge to the petition and the signatures, the petition and signatures shall be deemed to be valid and sufficient in all respects.
+(C) A challenge to a petition or signatures on a petition the secretary of state's determination of validity, invalidity, sufficiency or insufficiency shall be filed with the Ssupreme Ccourt within seven days after the secretary of state's determination of the sufficiency of the petition and the signatures on the petition.
+The Ssupreme Ccourt shall hear and rule on a challenge within fourteen days after the filing of the challenge with the court.
+If the Ssupreme Ccourt does not rule on the challenge within fourteen days after the filing of the challenge to the petition and the signatures, the petition and signatures shall be deemed to be valid and sufficient in all respects.

-(D) If the Ssupreme Ccourt determines the petition or signatures are insufficient, additional signatures to the petitions may be filed with the secretary of state within ten days following the Ssupreme Ccourt's ruling.
+(D) If the Supreme Court determines the petition or-signatures are insufficient, additional signatures to the petitions may be filed with the secretary of state within ten days following the Supreme Court's ruling.
 If additional signatures are filed, the secretary of state shall determine their validity and sufficiency within ten days following the filing of the additional signatures.

-(E) A challenge to the secretary of state's determination as to the validity, invalidity, sufficiency or insufficiency of the additional signatures shall be filed with the Ssupreme Ccourt within seven days of the secretary of state's determination.
-The Ssupreme Ccourt shall hear and rule on any challenges to the additional signatures within fourteen days of the filing of the challenge with the court.
-If the Ssupreme Ccourt does not rule on the challenge within fourteen days of the filing of the challenge, the petition and signatures shall be deemed to be valid and sufficient in all respects.
+(E) A challenge to the secretary of state's determination as to the validity, invalidity, sufficiency or insufficiency of the additional signatures shall be filed with the Saupreme Court within seven days of the secretary of state's determination.
+The Saupreme Court shall hear and rule on any challenges to the additional signatures within fourteen days of the filing of the challenge with the court.
+If the Saupreme Court does not rule on the challenge within fourteen days of the challenge, the petition and signatures shall be deemed to be valid and sufficient in all respects.